 A living history program experience is one of the most provocative ways to learn about our past.
-Step back in time with one of 15 historical characters.
+Step back in time with one of sixteen historical characters from the 18th, 19th and early 20th centuries.
 Perfect for schools, museums, festivals and historical organization presentations.

 What It’s All About…

 Captures the perspectives that Rich Pawling gained from over 35 years of experience in the interpretive profession.
 Includes advice about designing a living history persona and using this technique in the classroom.
 Order at amazon.com (Kindle) or from our online shop where you will also find our DVDs and music CDs.

 Take a musical journey to the past.
 Hear songs and stories of wagoners, railroad gandy dancers, coal miners, canal workers, ironworkers, loggers, and cowboys in addition to early baseball, the church, western migration and the Civil War.

 As a Certified Interpretive Trainer, Rich is available to share his experience and expertise in a training workshop for your site’s interpretive staff and/or docents or as speaker at a professional conference.

 The range of topics include: